shioyama/im/README.md

 <a id="markdown-synopsis" name="synopsis"></a>
 ## Synopsis

-Im follows an interface that is in most respects identical to Zeitwerk.
-The central difference is that whereas Zeitwerk loads constants into the global namespace (rooted in `Object`), Im loads them into anonymous namespaces rooted on the loader itself.
-Loaders in Im are a subclass of the `Module` class, and thus each one can define its own namespace.
+Im's public interface is in most respects identical to that of Zeitwerk.
+The central difference is that whereas Zeitwerk loads constants into the global namespace (rooted in `Object`), Im loads them into anonymous namespaces rooted on the loader itself. `Im::Loader` is a subclass of `Module`, and thus each loader instance can define its own namespace.
 Since there can be arbitrarily many loaders, there can also be arbitrarily many autoloaded namespaces.

 Im's gem interface looks like this: